Three Reasons to Build a Pergola for your Home

 Therefore areas with predominately warmer climates (Outdoor Home improvements are more likely to be prevalent and used) will add more value to your home.
 While there is no direct statistic for the same return on a Pergola, there is sufficient data in the report to assert the claim.
 For example, in Minnesota, a deck yields nearly a 46% return and patios at 62%.
 In California, it’s an even larger jump at 53% and 69%.

 Lastly, states with “booming” housing markets will factor in the cost of all home improvements.
-Steadily rising prices ensure that you can recoup the initial cost spent in building the pergola.
+Steadily rising prices ensure that you can recoup the initial cost spent in building the pergola

 Pergolas can Block Rain/Sun

 A pergola can be an example of a louvered roof system.
 A louvered roof system acts both as an attractive centerpiece, and the roof can also be opened and closed to regulate the amount of shade/sun you would want.
 However, it is essential to note that not all pergolas are louvered roof systems; however, motorized pergolas, given both the aesthetic and functional value, are becoming a more popular attraction.
 If you have a motorized pergola, it’s relatively straightforward on how it is useful in keeping out sun/rain and setting the shade level.
-More often than not, non-motorized pergolas have louvered slats that can be manually opened or closed to do the same.
+More often than not, non motorized pergolas have louvered slats that can be manually opened or closed to do the same.
 Once again, this is design-dependent; to generalize that pergolas are not useful is unfair in this regard.
 Of course, pergolas that are entirely opened out will be unable to keep sun or rain out.

 Pergolas can be innovatively designed not just to block rain but to harvest it instead.
 While it is considerably more expensive, one new design trend is to install a built-in gutter system to your pergola that will both channel and distribute rainwater.

-Modern Pergola Design Options
+Pergola Design Options

 Foremostly, it would be best to consider a pergola for your home, given its beauty and aesthetic value.
 A pergola can turn your backyard into a sanctuary, and a thoughtfully designed pergola can give your garden or backyard character and add that magic touch you may have been missing!
 Pergolas incorporate beauty and function into your front or backyard.
 The cherry on top being, pergolas are not ‘one size fits all.’
 Given the mood or space, you want to curate with your backyard to lead to some radically different pergola designs.

-We covered three reasons why all homeowners should consider a pergola for their garden.
+In this blog post we covered three reasons why all homeowners should consider a pergola for their garden.
 Additionally, we also covered what a pergola was for and its differences to other outdoor home improvements like patios, decks, and gazebos for those unaware.
 All in all, pergolas are subjective; some individuals are not fans of the concept, and hence you may never be able to sell these people on the idea.
 However, given its potential to boost property value and be an incredibly gorgeous centerpiece to your garden, the argument still stands as a very viable home improvement to consider.
 Furthermore, maintenance costs are meager, provided the material is either rot averse or proper care is taken care of the wood at regular intervals.
 Regardless of maintenance, a wooden pergola has a significant lifespan of 12 years, and this figure will only go higher if you consider other materials for your design.